 One Salaried/Management Employee Director (as defined in the Charter) is to be elected by the holders of the Class SAM Junior Preferred Stock of the Company ("Class SAM Stock"), who are Joseph V. Vittoria, the Salaried/Management Employee Director, and Paul G. George, United's Senior Vice President-People.
-Mr. Vittoria has been nominated for reelection by the "System Roundtable," a body of salaried and management employees of United empowered to review and discuss issues relating to the Company and their effect on salaried and management employees.
+Vittoria has been nominated for reelection by the "System Roundtable," a body of salaried and management employees of United empowered to review and discuss issues relating to the Company and their effect on salaried and management employees.
 Pursuant to a Stockholders Agreement between the holders of Class SAM Stock, each such holder has agreed to vote in favor of the System Roundtable nominee.

-Nominee (1) Principal Occupation or Employment (2) Other Business Affiliations Age Director Since Joseph V. Vittoria (1) Chairman and Chief Executive Officer, Avis, Inc. (automobile renting and leasing) for the past five years.(2) Director, Cilva Holdings, PLC Transmedia Europe, Inc., and Transmedia Asia Pacific.
-60 1994 meetings in 1995.
+Nominee (1) Principal Occupation or Employment (2) Other Business Affiliations Age Director Since Joseph V. Vittoria Chairman and Chief Executive Officer, Avis, Inc. (automobile renting and leasing) for the past five years.
+Director, Cilva Holdings, PLC Transmedia Europe, Inc., and Transmedia Asia Pacific.
+60 1994

+The Board of Directors of the Company held a total of eight meetings in 1995.
 All directors attended 75 percent or more of the total of such meetings and meetings of Board Committees of which they were members.